bisdn/un-orchestrator/orchestrator/README_COMPILE.md

 To compile and install libvirt, follow the instructions in the INSTALL.md file present in the libvirt root folder.

+### NF-FG library

+These steps are mandatory only if you plan to use the Network Functions - Forwarding Graph (NF-FG) defined within the Unify project.

+	; Retrieve the NF-FG library.

+	; Copy the library in the un-orchestrator folder
+	$ cp [nffg]/virtualizer3.pyc [un-orchestrator]/orchestrator/node_resource_manager/virtualizer

 ### Compile the un-orchestrator